-Today, people are starting to pay attention to the plastic problem.
-In Africa, Kenya has joined a list of nations that ban plastic bags.
-If you break the rule, you get fined or sent to jail!
-France said it would ban plastic plates and cups by 2020.
+Today, people are starting to take action.
+They want to solve the plastics problem.
+In Africa, Kenya has joined other nations in banning plastic bags.
+France will ban plastic plates and cups by 2020.

 Corporations are helping, too.
-Coca‑Cola also produces bottled water.
-It hopes to “collect and recycle” all of its packaging by 2030.
-Companies like PepsiCo and Unilever have promised to convert to 100 percent reusable or recyclable packaging by 2025.
+Coca‑Cola produces bottled water.
+It hopes to “collect and recycle” all of its bottles by 2030.

 This plastic is ready to be recycled.